JacobiGlenn/tech-deliverable/README.md

 # Jacobi Glenn's Hack at UCI Tech Organizer Deliverable

 Application for Tech Team in the Hack @ UCI Club
+I made this to run locally so you need to do "npm run dev" in a backend terminal and then "python main.py" in a frontend terminal.
+Once you do that opent the local host link.
+Please enjoy my application, thank you!

 ## Tasks Completed: